New Music for Choirs, Video Games and more

 Works have been performed by choirs in the United States, United Kingdom and Australia, and have been broadcast by the BBC in the UK and by the ABC in Australia.
 The album received critical acclaim with a 4.5 star review in the national newspaper, The Weekend Australian.

 I have published a number of other works.
 Some works have been professionally published.

 These include pieces written to words taken from the Middle English Wyclif bible, including a Magnificat and Nunc Dimittis.
 A number have been recorded and you can hear them using the music player at the top right of this page.

 Many surviving Renaissance and Medieval dances have reached us with just a single line of music.
 I have arranged over fifty such dances for multiple parts.
 These arrangements have been published in Del’s Dance Book, sometimes under the pseudonym Geoffrey of Exeter.
 I’ve also published them below – all of the arrangements are free use for non-profit.
 If you’d like to use them as part of a profit-making endeavour, contact me.

 Transcriptions of surviving medieval works

-Over the years, i've also transcribed a significant amount of music for performers.
-So others can use it, I've made it available here through the website - all of it is completely free use for either profit or non-profit purposes.
+Over the years, i've also transcribed music for performers.
+So others can use it, I've included some below - completely free use for either profit or non-profit purposes.
 I'm also contributing them to the Choral Public Domain Library.